Access4Learning/sif3-framework-dotnet/README.md

 **Feb 04, 2016 - 1.1.2 Resolve issue with Visual Studio 2013**

-- Applied code change due to compiler error that occurs in VS`2013 but not VS 2015.
+- Applied code change due to compiler error that occurs in VS 2013 but not VS 2015.

+**May 24, 2016 - 2.0.0 Resolve issue with default zone implementation**

+- Fix an issue regarding the definition of a default zone.
+- Generate SIF AU 3.4 data model and incorporate into demo AU projects.
+- Remove Visual Studio 2015 temporary files/directories from GitHub.
+- Enchance AU demo projects to incorporate extended elements to StudentPersonal.
+- Expose exception classes by making them public.
+- Remove redundant local database files.
+- Minor code updates.